EngrewLabs/blvm-consensus/README.md

 ## Core Functions

-This crate implements all major Bitcoin consensus functions from the Orange Paper:
+Implements all major Bitcoin consensus functions from the Orange Paper:

 ### Transaction Validation
 - Transaction structure and limit validation